 Although the pathogenesis of IBS has not been fully understood, many scholars believe that functional bowel disease is caused by multiple factors.
-The recognized pathogenesis of IBS is as follows: gastrointestinal motility disorder, visceral sensitivity abnormality, poor food tolerance, intestinal immune system abnormality, and bacterial-intestinal-brain axis dysfunction (25,26).
-In addition, social-psychological factors, dietary habits, intestinal flora imbalance, intestinal infection, abnormal endogenous cannabinoid system, and vitamin D deficiency are closely related to IBS.
-Vitamin D deficiency has become a research hotspot (12,27-29).
+The recognized pathogenesis of IBS is as follows: gastrointestinal motility disorder, visceral sensitivity abnormality, poor food tolerance, intestinal immune system abnormality, and bacterial-intestinal-brain axis dysfunction (13,14).
+In addition, socialpsychological factors, dietary habits, intestinal flora imbalance, intestinal infection, abnormal endogenous cannabinoid system, and vitamin D deficiency are closely related to IBS.
+Vitamin D deficiency has become a research hotspot (12,15-17).

 Vitamin D is an essential vitamin for the human body and belongs to the fat-soluble vitamins group.
 In addition to the regulation of calcium and phosphorus balance, vitamin D also has anti-inflammatory and immune regulatory effects.
-Many studies suggest that vitamin D deficiency is widespread in IBS patients (30,31).
+Many studies suggest that vitamin D deficiency is widespread in IBS patients (18,19).
 In addition, a retrospective study of children and adolescents in the United States found that compared with the control group, IBS patients have lower 25(OH)D concentrations.
-Only 7 % of IBS children and adolescents have sufficient vitamin D.
+Only 7 % of IBS children and adolescents have sufficient vitamin D. More than half of IBS patients have vitamin D deficiency, which may be caused by dietary restriction, sunlight exposure, living habits, gender, hypoproteinemia, and other factors (20,21).